Arianna-Penrod/Savvy/__tests__/README.md

 * testProductRecs.tsx by Sarah Haffener
     - Recommend products based on user's purchase history
     - Expected output: returns popular products if no purchase history exists

+* loginCaseSensitivity.tsx by Madi Wallace
+    - These tests validate that the login system correctly enforces case-sensitive authentication
+    - The username and password must exactly match stored credentials, including uppercase and lowercase letters
+    - Example: correct username: MadiUser, wrong case: madiuser --> should fail --> exact case should pass